 How To Register For The Master Gardener Program

 Registration opens in November.
-The link to register online is available HERE after November 1 and will remain open until the class is filled or until registration closes on January 15.
+Registration date and details will be available after November.
 There are 30 spots available in this course.
 Applicants may also apply for the Larry Sagers Master Gardener Scholarship, but must also register for the class to hold their spot.

 Applicants to the course attend Orientation held at the Weber County USU Extension Office, 1181 North Fairgrounds Drive, Ogden, in January.
 Orientation consists of a question and answer session, distribution of any materials, and clarification of course background and content.:

 FEE: $235/person (Covers our costs, course supplies and materials, access to the Master Gardener Handbook, Power Point presentations, fact sheets) and includes a complimentary Botanical Gardens Membership for you.

 PAYMENT: With online registration via credit card (VISA, Master Card, Discover)

 Questions: Call 801-399-8201.

 Students are awarded a Master Gardener Certificate after completing the course requirements*.
 Certification is an indication that the individual has received accurate, applicable, up-to-date information and training, plus used their knowledge and experience to improve their skills while providing community service.
 It is an excellent qualification when applying for employment in the horticulture field.